 My Lyme Story

-I am not a doctor or a researche, but I am experienced with Lyme Disease.
+I am not a doctor or a researcher, but I am experienced with Lyme Disease.
 Why?
 Because I have it.
+I live with it.
+I move through it, it moves through me.
 People I love have it.
 I've felt what it can do.
-Nothing is more powerful than personal testimony.
 My symptoms and story are unique, as is the story of every Lyme patient.
 Our varied experiences show that this disease is complex; it is not as simple as the article in the Chicago Tribune, most doctors, or conventional wisdom suggests.

 Instead of severe onset of acute symptoms that left me debilitated immediately, my illness progressed slowly, gradually working its way into every single system of my body.
 I experienced a wide range of symptoms, from neurological to endocrine to digestive to reproductive and everything in between.
-This slow onset of symptoms allowed me to always make some excuse for how I felt - maybe I didn't sleep enough or was stressed out.
-Perhaps I was coming down with a cold, or drank to much the night before, or had a bad reaction to this or that.
+This slow onset of symptoms gave me space to make some excuse for how I felt - maybe I didn't sleep enough or was stressed out.
+Perhaps I was coming down with a cold, or drank too much the night before, or had a bad reaction to this or that.
 I could somehow justify it.
 Additionally, the slow onset allowed me time to get used to things and accomodate.
-You can get used to anything.
+I got used to almost everything.
 I used to think it was totally normal to have a constant sinus infection, horrible stomach pain, and shifting joint pain.
 Not until the symptoms made me incapable of functioning in 2008 did I realize that I had a really serious problem.

 I have picked more ticks off myself than I care to count.
-I spent every summer in the Northwoods of Wisconsin.
-Ticks were commonplace, we'd find them partially embedded and pick them off like it was no big deal.
-We walked outside barefoot, and would play in the woods and lay in deer beds we would find in the brush (no kidding).
+As a child, I spent every summer in the Northwoods of Wisconsin.
+Ticks were commonplace, we'd find them partially embedded and pick them off like it was no big deal, making morbid games of smashing their bodies with hammers on the cabin steps.
+We walked outside barefoot, played in the woods, and lay in the flattened deer beds we would find in the brush, pretending to be fawns.
 I went to rustic summer camps, sleeping in tents and playing in tall grass.
-I was a healthy, active, high-energy, and intelligent kid.
-I didn't get ear infections or suffer from frequent colds.
-Things were great.
+I was a healthy, active, high-energy, creative kid, full of ideas and projects.

-However, after returning from summer camp when I was 8, something changed.
-I came down with what the doctors called mononucleosis.
+After returning from summer camp when I was 8, something changed.
+I came down with what the doctors prescribed as mononucleosis, downing me for a couple months.
 I started having severe neck and back pain, missing school.
-I started having knee pain, forcing me to quit the soccer team.
-My seasonal allergies began to flare, and I suffered intense sinus infections and colds.
+Next, severe knee pain and swelling developed, forcing me to quit the soccer team.
+My once mild seasonal allergies began to flare, and I suffered intense sinus infections and colds.
 My ears rang.
 My right tonsil became consistently inflamed (it has been swollen persistently ever since).
 I started developing sensitivites to fragrances and chemicals, which only became worse with age.

 In middle school, continuing knee pain forced me to begin physical therapy.
-That same year, I threw out my back getting out of the shower.
-I started having serious struggles with depression.
+That same year, at the age of 13, I threw out my back getting out of the shower.
+I developed depression and anxiety, above and beyond the expected teen anst.
 In high school, I developed severe acne, eczema, and had troubled digestion.
 I carried around a bottle of Maalox constantly, and suffered from cramps.
 In college I started noticing occasional dyslexic issues my freshman year, and continued to suffer with recurring bouts of depression and anxiety.
 I started developing food allergies, and frequently got rashes around my eyes, mouth, and neck.
-There were times I couldn't eat without severe stomach and intestinal pain, had freqeuent diarrhea, and actually went to the emergency room for abdominal discomfort.
+There were times I couldn't eat without severe stomach and intestinal pain, had frequent diarrhea, visiting the emergency room for abdominal discomfort (they found nothing).
 I developed an epic ear infection that lasted 1 month and left me with increased ringing in my ears and constant ear pain, and regularly had sinus infections that would last for months on end.
 While studying abroad, I became so ill I nearly passed out on a bus in Italy.
 That "cold" lasted for three months, and then I got the flu.

 All of this makes it sound like my childhood and college life was awful.
 It wasn't - it was quite the opposite, actually.
 I always excelled in classes, graduating magna cum laude in college and being inducted to Phi Beta Kappa.
-I had a loving relationship and a busy social life.
+I had a loving relationship and a busy social life, despite my struggles with anxiety and depression.
 I participated in lots of college extracurriculars and had a great job with the art department.
 I learned to live with all of these symptoms.
-They weren't debilitating, I just kept on going.
+They weren't debilitating, I just kept on going, adapting, pushing through.

 After college, all these symptoms continued to amplify.
 I suffered such severe back pain in 2004 and 2005 that I was going to a chiropractor upwards of three times a week and was in constant pain.
 I thought that diet and exercise would help; I started eating meat again and began working out.
 I lost weight and my pain was better, and I managed to complete two triathlons, working through all those symptoms.

-Then, in 2006 I believe I was reinfected; I developed a large rash on my leg after a weekend at a cabin.
-I never saw a tick, but my crazy rash continued to grow and become painful.
-After seeing three doctors, using countless creams, and feeling flu-like, tired, feverish, and achy, all the doctors could give me as an explanation is a spontaneous skin infection.
-I didn't believe them.
-They gave me steriods and eventually the rash went away.
+In 2006 I believe I was reinfected; I developed a large rash on my leg after a weekend at a cabin.
+I never saw a tick, but my crazy rash continued to grow and become incredibly painful.
+Concurrently, I felt flu-like and achy, feverish, achy.
+I saw three doctors, who prescribed me countless creams and discounted me other symptoms.
+The last doctor I saw told me I had developed a spontaneous cellulitis infection, she gave me steroids, and eventually, the rash went away.